psvail/DoMore-BRX/README.md

+# Automated Tower Clock Winder Control Logic
-# North Parish of North Andover, MA - Tower Clock Winder Controller
+### Copyright 2019 - P. Stephen Vail of North Parish of North Andover, MA.

-Code for North Parish's Paul Revere Bell tower clock auto-winder mechanism.<br>
+Ladder Logic for North Parish's Paul Revere Bell tower clock auto-winder mechanism.<br>

-In awe-inspired memory of **Dana Fischer**; original architect and installer in 1986.<br>
+In awe-inspired memory of **Dana Fischer**; original architect and installer of the discrete analog winder controller in 1986.

+Physically, there are two winding drums, each of which has a weight attached via steel cable.
+One is for the bell striking mechanism, and the other for the clock itself.
+Both drums are connected via chain drive to a common worm-gear drive motor through independent PWM controlled electric clutches.
+Photo-optic sensors track drum rotations and minute-hand position of the clock.
+There is a limit switch at the top of each weight's travel range to disengage its clutch in case of confusion or a runaway condition.

-This project was designed for a Do-More BRX-DM1E Programmable Logic Controller, after Dana's original equipment was disabled by lightning in 2017.
+This project was designed for a Do-More BRX-DM1E Programmable Logic Controller, after Dana's original controller components were disabled by lightning in 2017.
-This (version 55) is the initial upload for posterity in October of 2025.<br>

-Copyright 2019 - P. Stephen Vail, but continues to be a work-in-progress.<br>
+This repository contains version 55 (created and maintained in Automation Direct's Do-More Designer IDE) and is the initial upload for posterity in October of 2025.
+This project continues to be a work-in-progress.<br>

 ## Modes Of Operation

   In ALL Modes, the Red Stop switch will shut off the clutches and motor.
      The Green Start button must be pressed to continue.

-  The clutches intentionally ramp up and ramp down in voltage to allow for a little
+  The PWM clutches intentionally ramp up and ramp down in voltage to allow for a little
-     slippage, thereby reducing the 'jolt' of the sudden release of the tension on the drums.
+     slippage, thereby reducing the 'jolt' of the sudden release of the tension on the drums and weights.

   Even when the Stop button is pressed, things will run around 5 seconds longer
      to account for this slow stop.

-  EMO will physically shut off power to EVERYTHING, BRX (PLC) INCLUDED!!!
+  The round EMO button will physically shut off power to EVERYTHING, BRX (PLC) INCLUDED!!!

 ## Auto/Photo Mode